REFLECTIONS (Wild Wood Books, December 2022)

 “What You Need Right Now is a Nice Soothing Horror Story” at THE SPINOFF (August 2021)

-- Shortlisted for the Sir Julius Vogel Award 2021– Best Production / Publication
+- WINNER, Sir Julius Vogel Award 2021– Best Production / Publication

 This Book’s About What?!
 Content Warnings and writing horror responsibly at Divination Hollow Reviews.
 (June 2021)